Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Introduction

 \section{Introduction}

-The optimization dynamics of deep neural networks (DNNs) is a rich problem that is of fundamental and practical interest.
-Seemingly small changes to the hyperparameters can dramatically alter the effectiveness of training and even lead to training failures.
+The optimization dynamics of deep neural networks (DNNs) is a rich problem that is of great interest.
 Basic questions about how to choose learning rates and their effect on generalization error and training speed remain intensely studied research problems.

-Classical intuition from convex optimization has lead to the oft-made suggestion that in stochastic gradient descent (SGD), the learning rate $\eta$ should satisfy $\eta < 2/\lambda^H$, where $\lambda^H$ is the maximum eigenvalue of the Hessian $H$ of the loss, in order to ensure that the network reaches a minimum.
-However several recent studies have suggested that it is both possible and potentially preferable to have the learning rate \it early in training \rm reach $\eta > 2/\lambda^H$ \cite{Wu2018HowSS, Lewkowycz2020TheLL,Zhu2022QuadraticMF}.
+Classical intuition from convex optimization has lead to the often made suggestion that in stochastic gradient descent (SGD), the learning rate $\eta$ should satisfy $\eta < \nicefrac{2}{\lambda^H}$, where $\lambda^H$ is the maximum eigenvalue of the Hessian $H$ of the loss, in order to ensure that the network reaches a minimum.
+However several recent studies have suggested that it is both possible and potentially preferable to have the learning rate \it early in training \rm reach $\eta > \nicefrac{2}{\lambda^H}$ \cite{Wu2018HowSS, Lewkowycz2020TheLL,Zhu2022QuadraticMF}.
 The idea is that such a choice will induce a temporary training instability, causing the network to `catapult' out of a local basin into a flatter one with lower $\lambda^H$ where training stabilizes.
 Indeed, during the early training phase, the local curvature of the loss landscape changes rapidly \cite{Keskar2016OnLT, Achille2017CriticalLP, Jastrzebski2018OnTR, Fort2019EmergentPO}, and the learning rate plays a crucial role in determining the convergence basin \cite{Jastrzebski2018OnTR}.
 Flatter basins are believed to be preferable because they potentially lead to lower generalization error \cite{hochreiter1994simplifying,hochreiter1997flat,Keskar2016OnLT,dziugaite2017computing,jiang2019fantastic,foret2020sharpness} and allow larger learning rates leading to potentially faster training.